The forex trading week has come and gone.

 The Friday surge, meanwhile, occurred when the U.S. released its dismal GDP report, so it seems like the Kiwi was benefiting from Uncle Sam’s misery.
-The most likely explanation for this type of price action is the search for higher yield with minimal risk.
+The most likely explanation for this type of price action is the search for a higher yield with minimal risk.

-And If you can still remember Forex Gump’s Review of the RBNZ’s Annual Statement of Intent, he quoted New Zealand’s Finance Minister Bill English as saying in an interview that New Zealand is “in a very small group of countries – the others being Iceland, South Korea and Australia – that have got a combination of reasonable government finances, a reasonable growth path, and room for interest rates to move.”
+And If you can still remember Forex Gump’s Review of the RBNZ’s Annual Statement of Intent, he quoted New Zealand’s Finance Minister Bill English as saying in an interview that New Zealand is “in a very small group of countries – the others being Iceland, South Korea, and Australia – that have got a combination of reasonable government finances, a reasonable growth path, and room for interest rates to move.”